civican/legisinfo/42-1/bills/C-7/bill_text.md

 ### Section 59

-      **(1)** After being notified of an application for certification made in accordance with this Part **or Division 1 of Part 2.1**, the employer may apply to the Board for an order declaring that any position of an employee in the proposed bargaining unit is a managerial or confidential position on the grounds that
+      **(1)** After being notified of an application for certification made in accordance with this Part or Division 1 of Part 2.1, the employer may apply to the Board for an order declaring that any position of an employee in the proposed bargaining unit is a managerial or confidential position on the grounds that

   **(2)** Paragraph 59(1)(e) of the Act is replaced by the following:

-    the occupant of the position has substantial management duties, responsibilities and authority over employees or has duties and responsibilities dealing formally on behalf of the employer with grievances presented in accordance with the grievance process provided for under Part 2 **or Division 2 of Part 2.1**;
+    the occupant of the position has substantial management duties, responsibilities and authority over employees or has duties and responsibilities dealing formally on behalf of the employer with grievances presented in accordance with the grievance process provided for under Part 2 or Division 2 of Part 2.1;

 ### Section 10